KxSystems/docs-v1/docs/cloud/aws/app-i-wekaio-matrix.md

 <small>_WekaIO Matrix metadata operational latencies - mSecs (headlines)_</small>

-Streaming reads running in concert across multiple nodes of the cluster achieve 4.6 Gb/sec transfer rates, as measured across 8 nodes running kdb+, and on one file system.
+Streaming reads running in concert across multiple nodes of the cluster achieve 4.6&nbsp;GB/sec transfer rates, as measured across eight nodes running kdb+, and on one file system.
-What is interesting here is to observe there is no decline in scaling rate between 1 and 8 nodes.
+What is interesting here is to observe there is no decline in scaling rate between one and eight nodes.
-This tested cluster had 12 nodes, running within that a 4+2 data protection across these nodes, each of instance type `r3.8xlarge` (based on the older Intel Ivy Bridge chipset), chosen for its modest SSD disks and not for its latest CPU/mem speeds.
+This tested cluster had twelve nodes, running within that a 4+2 data protection across these nodes, each of instance type `r3.8xlarge` (based on the older Intel Ivy Bridge chipset), chosen for its modest SSD disks and not for its latest CPU/mem speeds.

-Streaming throughput on one client node is 1029 Mb/sec representing wire speed when considered as a client node.
+Streaming throughput on one client node is 1029&nbsp;MB/sec representing wire speed when considered as a client node.
 This indicates that the data is injected to the host running kdb+ from all of the Matrix nodes whilst still constructing sequential data from the remaining active nodes in the cluster, across the same network.

 Metadata operational latency: whilst noticeably worse than EBS, is one or two orders of magnitude better than EFS and Storage Gateway and all of the open source products.

-For the S3 tier, a single kdb+ thread on a one node will stream reads at 555 Mb/sec.
+For the S3 tier, a single kdb+ thread on one node will stream reads at 555&nbsp;MB/sec.
-This rises to 1596 Mb/sec across 8 nodes, continuing to scale, but not linearly.
+This rises to 1596&nbsp;MB/sec across eight nodes, continuing to scale, but not linearly.
-For 8 processes and 8 nodes throughput maximizes at a reasonable 1251 Mb/sec.
+For eight processes and eight nodes throughput maximizes at a reasonable 1251&nbsp;MB/sec.
 In a real-world setting, you are likely to see a blended figure improve with hits coming from the SSDs.
 The other elements that distinguish this solution from others are “block-like” low operational latencies for some meta-data functions, and good aggregate throughputs for the small random reads with kdb+.